Brown-University-Library/hhoag_fmpro_explore_code/README.md

 The exported filemaker-pro xml is hard to read because, like a CSV, it has a 'row' of headings; the rest is data.
 And all data-elements are bounded simply by the `<DATA>` element, so it's hard to work with programmatically.
 This turns the exported data into nicely-viewable, and programmatically accessible, key-value pairs.

-Though the meat of the output is the 'items' data, the output-dict has a `__meta__` key, containing potentially useful info such as the number-of-items, and duplicate "Record ID" info.
+Though the meat of the output is the 'items' data, the output-dict has a `__meta__` key, containing potentially useful info such as the number-of-items, and number of non-unique "Record ID" values.

+_(Note: this code is based on old [ball-gallery](https://github.com/Brown-University-Library/bell) code; some of the code-comments still reference that older code.)_

 Usage:
 ```